DevLucia/star_wars_game_show_front/README.md

 ## Code Structure

-The project has a main component Contestant with the table of all contestants and several dialog components to manage the Contestant list.
+The project has a main component Contestant with the table of all contestants and several dialog components to manage the Contestant list (add, edit and delete contetants).

+## Functionalities

+The table is sortable and is paginated to better access its data.
+Also you can find a filter to filter in any table field.
+The characters are taken from SWAPI API, and the contestants appear sorted by last name when first open the page.

+## Authentication performed with Firebase

+The project needs authentication by mail or by Google account, one verified the mail, the user can access the main page in which the contestants can be managed.